docer95/taxi-service/README.md

-#Taxi-service
+# Taxi-service

 This project developed for taxi service.
-With this application you have opportunity easy control your business.
+With this application, you have the opportunity to easy control your business.
-Program allow created new database in which you add your cars, create or register new driver and assign a car to the driver.
+The program allows you to create a new database to which you can add your cars, create or register a new driver and assign a driver to the car.

 ### Technologies in this project:
 * SQL